ZiminYue/CosmosVision/Test_1_ Rebuild_the_visual_part_of_Glaxy_Engine_in_Python/Log.md

 But this version cannot generate animation correctly and ChatGPT failed to fix it (It asked me to repeatedly fix some pieces of the code and later changed it back) :(
 - Test output-07: ![Description](TestOutput/0807.png)

 2. Then I asked Claude to analyze and fix the bugs in `core.py` and `test_glaxyShape.py`.
 Finally we have a spinning spiral galaxy!
-(Yet still looks a bit weird)
+(Yet still looks a bit weird as time goes by.
+However it's good to see something like this so far!)
 - Test output-08: ![Description](TestOutput/0807-02.gif)